-Blinded by tears" panic-stricken at the sigh) of the draconians, who sprang back into battle full-,grown foam them own dead bodies, Tike; last control.
+Blinded by tears, panic-stricken at the sight of the draconians, who sprang back into battle full-grown from their own dead bodies, Tika, lost control.
 In her fear, she stabbed wildly at anything that moved.

-Only when she looked up and :saw Raistlin standing before her in his black robes dial she come to her senses.
-The made said nothing: he simply pointed downward.
-Flint la!," dead at her feet, pierced by her own sword.
+Only when she looked up and saw Raistlin standing before her in his black robes did she come to her senses.
+The mage said nothing, he simply pointed downward.
+Flint laid dead at her feet, pierced by her own sword.

-I led them here,.
+I led them here.
 Flint thought.
 This is my responsibility.
 I'm the eldest.
-I'II get them out.
+I'll get them out.

-The dwarf hefted his. battle-axe .and yelled a challenge to the elven warriors before him.
-But they just kaughed
+The dwarf hefted his battle-axe and yelled a challenge to the elven warriors before him.
+But they just laughed.

 Angrily.
 Flint strode forward - only to find himself walking stiffly.
 His knee joints were swollen. and hurt abominably.
-His gnarled fingers trembled with a palsy that: made him lose his grip on the battle-axe.
-His breath came short., -And then Flint knew why the elves weren't attacking: they were lelting old age finish him.
+His gnarled fingers trembled with a palsy that made him lose his grip on the battle-axe.
+His breath came short.
+And then Flint knew why the elves weren't attacking: they were letting old age finish him.

 Even as he realized flays., Flint felt his mind begin to wander.
 His vision blurred.
 Patting his vest packet, he wondered where he had put those confounded spectacles.
 A shape loomed before him, a familiar shape.
 Was it Tika?
-Without his glasses, he couldn't see
+Without his glasses, he couldn't see...